jarviscanada/jarvis_data_eng_HussainFathi/hadoop/README.md

 * **MapReduce**
 > Is a programming model that allows for data processing in batches.
 As the name suggests
-> MapReduce is divided into two phases: the map phase which distribute and transform the data
+> MapReduce is divided into two phases: the map phase which distributes and transforms the data
-> and the reduce phase which aggregate the data for a result.
+> and the reduce phase which aggregates the data for a result.

 * **Hive**
-> Is an application that runs on top of the Hadoop framework and provides an SQL like interface
+> Is an application that runs on top of the Hadoop framework and provides an SQL-like interface
 > for processing/querying data.

 The Hadoop cluster was provisioned using Google Cloud Platform's Dataproc.
 One master node